thesairam/thesairam/README.md

-Here’s a clean, professional **GitHub profile README** you can paste directly into `README.md`.
-I’ve structured it to sound confident, technical, and personable, while keeping it concise and recruiter-friendly.

----

 # 👋 Hi, I’m Sairam

 I’m driven by solving complex problems in the **energy industry**, with a strong focus on **battery storage systems, energy software, and AI-powered products**.